melsman/mlkit/README.md

   of ML Basis Files.
 The MLKit works well together with [smlpkg](https://github.com/diku-dk/smlpkg), a generic package manager for Standard ML libraries and programs.

-* Region-Based Memory Management: Memory allocation directives (both allocation and deallocation) are inferred by the compiler, which uses a number of program analyses concerning lifetimes and storage layout.
+* Region-Based Memory Management: For the MLKit with Regions, memory allocation directives (both allocation and deallocation) are inferred by the compiler, which uses a number of program analyses concerning lifetimes and storage layout.
 The MLKit compiler is unique among ML implementations in this respect.

-* Reference-tracing Garbage Collection: The MLKit supports reference-tracing garbage collection in combination with region-based memory management.
+* Reference-tracing Garbage Collection: The MLKit with Regions supports reference-tracing garbage collection in combination with region-based memory management.

-* Native backend for the x64 architecture (under Linux and macOS).

 * [Documentation](http://elsman.com/mlkit/doc.html).
 A
   comprehensive guide on programming with the MLKit is available.
 Documentation is also available in man-pages and from the [MLKit home page](http://melsman.github.io/mlkit).

-## MLKit Cousins

-This repository also includes the sources for the following tools, which are built on top of MLKit:

-* [SMLToJs](/README_SMLTOJS.md).
-A compiler that compiles all of Standard ML into JavaScript.
+## The Barry Backend

-* [Barry](/README_BARRY.md).
-A Standard ML source-to-source compiler that will eliminate modules, using static interpretation and generate optimised Core-language Standard ML code.
+This repository also includes the sources for [Barry](/README_BARRY.md), a Standard ML source-to-source compiler that eliminates modules, using static interpretation, and generates optimised Core-language Standard ML code.

 ## License and Copyright